 The UNDAF/cCPAP planning process coincided with the drafting of the 10th FYP and the two processes were mutually reinforcing.
 However, since the newly elected government came only into being in the 1st quarter of 2008, the UNDAF/cCPAP were finalized beforehand with sufficient flexibility built-in to ensure alignment once the 10th FYP was officially adopted by the RGoB.
 The Country Programme Board (CPB) has the overall responsibility for the UNDAF/cCPAP implementation and monitoring.
 The Country Programme Board provides supervision and guidance to the theme groups and annually assesses the progress.
 The joint Country Programme Board, comprised of representatives from the Government and the UN agencies, is co-chaired by the Secretary, GNH Commission and the UN Resident Coordinator.

-The five UNDAF/cCPAP Theme Groups pertaining to each development outcome- poverty, health, education, governance, environment and disaster management- were set up to coordinate UN-RGoB system efforts to monitor the cCPAP/UNDAF.
-The Theme Groups are responsible for monitoring and evaluating the implementation of the cCPAP through work plans with implementing partners, and for ensuring that the UN support is timely and addresses the actual need of the government to develop and implement government policies in line with the UNDAF/cCPAP and the RGoB’s 10th Five Year Plan.
-Since 2009, these working groups are co-chaired by the lead ministry and an UN lead agency.
+Five UNDAF Theme Groups (UNTGs) pertaining to each development outcome- poverty, health, education, governance, environment and disaster management- were set up to coordinate UN-RGoB system efforts to monitor the UNDAF/cCPAP.
+The UNTGs are responsible for monitoring and evaluating the implementation of the cCPAP through 18 month rolling work plans with implementing partners, and for ensuring that the UN support is timely and addresses the actual need of the RGoB to develop and implement government policies in line with the UNDAF/cCPAP and the RGoB’s 10th Five Year Plan.
+Since 2009, these working groups are co-chaired by a lead government agency and an UN lead agency.

-Through the Environment and Disaster Management Theme, the UN has been able to effectively align its support in the thematic areas of environment, disaster and renewable energy.
+Through the Environment and Disaster Management Theme Group, the UN has been able to effectively align its support in the thematic areas of environment, disaster and renewable energy.
 Over the course of the current UNDAF cycle, numerous policy and legal instruments have been put in place to ensure that environmental impacts of development activities are taken into consideration.
 Additional emphasis is being given to strengthening implementation of related policies and plans, as well as to their monitoring and evaluation.
 With Bhutan deriving 64 percent of its wealth from its natural capital, primarily natural resources, the environmental sector makes a substantial and visible contribution to the Bhutanese economy through the employment that it generates.
 The agriculture sector alone provided about two-thirds of jobs – some 183,000 – in 2007.
 Together, agri-, water-, forestry- and mineral-based jobs directly and indirectly provided more than 75 percent of employment that year.
 However, natural resource degradation and biodiversity loss are increasingly undermining current and future livelihoods.
 The poor continue to be those usually most affected, given that they are left with little or no alternative.
 Limited agricultural land and productivity, population growth and scattered distribution, accelerating rural-urban migration, infrastructure that is costly to maintain, and a nascent private sector all exacerbate fundamental environmental pressures.

 UN efforts so far have contributed to several important policies and legal initiatives of the government.
 Focus is now being accorded to compliance and enforcement of environmental regulations, even as capacity of relevant agencies and access to environmental data and monitoring systems are being strengthened.